Samuel-Bonghanoy/convert-to-webp/README.md

 bun run index.ts
 ```

 3.)
-Once the program is finished running, all converted images will be stored in the `output` folder
+Once the program is finished running, all converted images will be stored in the `/output` folder

+4.)
+Profit